KaanKoc97/config-admin-panel/README.md

 * Clone the project
 * Install the frontend via npm
 * Install the backend via npm
-* Install docker and pull mongodb
+* Install Docker Desktop and pull mongodb
 * Run the frontend
 * Run the backend
+* Run mongodb on Docker
 * Open the project on browser
 ## Clone the project
 Git installation is required to execute the following command.